12-inch coast defense mortar: The weapons

 The M1890M1 (Model of 1890, Modification 1) 12-inch mortar was one of the most powerful coast artillery pieces of its era, and was the most common type emplaced to guard U.S. harbors.

 This mortar and other models, the M1886, M1908, and M1912, usually fired deck-piercing (also called armor-piercing) shells.
-These weighed from 700 to 1046 lb and had heavy, hardened steel caps, designed to pierce a ship's deck armor before the shell exploded.
+These weighed from 700 to 1046 lb and had heavy, hardened steel caps designed to pierce a ship's deck armor before the shell exploded.
 These mortars, firing the half-ton shells at an elevation of 45 degrees, had a range of 12019 yd (about 7 miles).

-The deck-piercing shells were usually the ammunition of choice, because even the heaviest battleships of the 1890-1920 period were relatively lightly armored on the tops of their main decks, so a plunging half-ton shell could inflict crippling damage on one of them.
+The deck-piercing shells were usually the ammunition of choice, because even the heaviest battleships of the 1890-1920 period had relatively lightly armor on their main decks, so a plunging half-ton shell could inflict crippling damage.
 Early on (from about 1890 to 1915), coast defense mortars were also supplied with so-called "torpedo shells" weighing 800 or 1000 lb (see illustration at right, below).
 These were thin-walled shells roughly 5 ft in length that carried explosive charges of about 130 lb and were meant to detonate upon contact with the deck of a ship, scattering fragments among the crew.

 The M1890M1 mortar was most often installed on an M1896 carriage, which weighed 128,000 pounds; the mortar and its carriage weighed a total of 78.5 tons.
 The carriage was geared to enable it to be turned (in azimuth) by means of a traversing crank with two handles, located on the right side of the piece.
 A ring marked in degrees of azimuth ran around the mortar, just outside the inner steel circle or "racer" that carried the carriage, and a soldier read a pointer on the racer to aim the mortar in direction.
 The tube was raised or lowered (in elevation) by twin geared wheels with long spokes (resembling ship's wheels) that were located on either side of the carriage.
 The breech could be rapidly depressed to an almost level position for loading and then be quickly elevated for firing.
 Other carriages included the M1891 and M1908.